ManiMozaffar/aioclock/docs/alternative.md

 When **AioClock** might be a better choice:

+- You don't want to be dependent to other unnecessary libraries like [redbird](https://github.com/Miksus/red-bird)
 - You need a truly light weight solution.
 - You are using Pydantic v2.
 - Type safety is important to you.
 All triggers are type safe, but some statements are stringly typed in rocketry.